Everest Base Camp Trek for Beginner: 8 Tips to Follow

 While trekking at high altitudes, it is crucial to take care of every aspect of health like hydration, warmth, frostbite, etc. It is important to consider even a minor health problem during trekking in the Himalayan region.

 To avoid any serious cases, you need to prioritize your health more than continuing the trek.
-Maintain your hydration and nutrition level so that you can keep hiking through the rough ridges, and snow-covered trails.
+Maintain your hydration and nutrition levels so that you can keep hiking through the rough ridges and snow-covered trails.

-It is necessary to have a better heath so if you even find a minor difficulty, say it to the guide you are trekking with.
+It is necessary to have better health, so if you even find a minor difficulty, say it to the guide you are trekking with.
 Also, carry some snack bars with you so that you can have them whenever you feel your energy level is low.

 Avoid Heavy Backpack

-Having a lightweight back is important to walk through the trails.
-They will make you more comfortable while walking through the steep trails, narrow pathways, and uphills.
-It is necessary to avoid things that are not important during the trek and carry only the most important in your backpack.
+Having a lightweight back is important when walking through the trails.
+They will make you more comfortable while walking through the steep trails, narrow pathways, and uphill.
+It is necessary to avoid things that are not important during the trek and carry only the most important things in your backpack.

 Avoid over-stuffing the things in your pack that are not necessarily important during the Everest Base Camp Trek.